GlennStreetman/iplogservice/README.md

 # A Distributed IP Logging service

-## Use Cases: Regulary log Ip's for all the members of a group/team.
+## Use Cases: Log Ip's for all the members of a group/team.
 While chrome is running it will log the users IP every 30 minutes.
-Useful for creating IP white/blacklists for metrics, security purposes, etc
+Useful for creating IP white/blacklists for metrics, security purposes, etc.

 ## Use a client-side browser extension to capture IPs

-- A client-side browser extension, built using React, for chrome.
+- A client-side browser extension built using React, for chrome.
 - User configurable webhook allows logging IP to specified API endpoint.
 - Tag IP addresses with user defined key/value pairs, useful for filtering & sorting IP data.

 ## Use AWS serverless architecture to store and review logged IPs

 - Serverless architecture uses [API Gateway](https://aws.amazon.com/api-gateway/), [Lambda](https://aws.amazon.com/lambda/), [CloudFront CDN](https://aws.amazon.com/cloudfront/), [DynamoDB](https://aws.amazon.com/dynamodb/).
-- Easily Deployed using [Cloudformation](https://aws.amazon.com/cloudformation/) scripts to your AWS account.
+- Easily Deployed using [CloudFormation](https://aws.amazon.com/CloudFormation/) scripts to your AWS account.
 - Minimize costs by avoiding paying for compute, virtual machines, or containers.

-## Requirements to fully deploy this project
+## Requirements

 - Nodejs to compile your browser extension.
 (Installed with v14.x)
 - An AWS Account